odipar/spread/README.md

     }
 }
 ```
-Of course, this can be abbreviated to:
+Of course, real Scala wizards would abbreviate the above to:

 ```scala
 val fib: Int=>Int = i => { if (i < 2) 1 ; else fib(i-1) + fib(i-2) }
 ```
-.. but that's slight differnt from the first definition.
-The first definition creates an dynamically created function object, while the later creates an immutable top-level object.
-As it turns out, in SPREAD we want functions to be immutable top-level objects (this will be explained later on).
+.. but that's slightly different from the first definition: the first definition dynamically creates an anynomous function object, while the later creates an immutable top-level object.
+As it turns out, SPREAD only permits user-defined functions to be immutable top-level objects (this will be explained later).

-Now here is the same fib function in SPREAD format:
+Now here is the same `fib` function in SPREAD format:
 ```scala
 object fib extends FA1[Int,Int] {
     def apply(i: $Int) = {
       if (!i < 2) 1